 - While you don’t need to be an Excel guru, it helps if you understand the basics of creating formulas, worksheets, and workbooks.

 - It is easy to make mistakes when it comes to calculations.

-- Customize the templates with your company logo and contact info like your website.
+- Customize the templates with your company logo and contact info.